sandialabs/pecos/documentation/qc_tests.rst

 * Flag indicating if the outlier test should use streaming analysis (default=False).

 Note that using a streaming analysis is different than merely defining a moving window.
+Streaming analysis omits anomalous values from subsequent normalization calculations, where as a static analysis with a moving window does not.

 In a static analysis, the mean and standard deviation used to normalize the data are computed using a moving window (or using the entire data set if window=None) and upper and lower bounds are used to determine if data points are anomalous.
 The results do not impact the moving window statistics.
 In a streaming analysis, the mean and standard deviation are computed using a moving window after each data points is determined to be normal or anomalous.
 Data points that are determined to be anomalous are not used in the normalization.

 For example,